Chart Color Schemes

 Population growth drivers in Enfield - Blair Athol are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Enfield - Blair Athol's population, as per AreaSearch's analysis, is around 28,117 as of Nov 2025.
-This figure reflects an increase of 2,539 people since the 2021 Census, which reported a population of 25,578 people.
-The change is inferred from ABS estimated resident population of 27,798 in June 2024 and an additional 222 validated new addresses since the Census date.
-This results in a density ratio of 1,852 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Enfield - Blair Athol's growth rate of 9.9% since the 2021 census exceeded both state (7.1%) and metropolitan area averages, making it a growth leader in the region.
-Overseas migration contributed approximately 79.8% of overall population gains during recent periods.
+Enfield - Blair Athol's population is 29,802 as of February 2026.
+This reflects an increase of 4,224 people since the 2021 Census, which reported a population of 25,578.
+The change is inferred from the estimated resident population of 27,798 in June 2024 and an additional 240 validated new addresses since the Census date.
+This results in a population density ratio of 1,963 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Enfield - Blair Athol's growth rate of 16.5% since the 2021 census exceeded both the state (9.0%) and Greater Adelaide.
+Population growth was primarily driven by overseas migration, contributing approximately 79.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections are used, based on 2021 data and adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Population projections indicate an above median growth for the area, with an expected increase of 7,111 persons by 2041, reflecting a total increase of 24.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023 with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, an above median population growth is projected for the area, with an expected increase of 7,111 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 17.1% over the 17 years.

 Frequently Asked Questions - Population